britmyerss/britmyers/README.md

 - Born and raised in Cleveland, Ohio
 - Married to my husband Rob for almost 8 years
-- Mother to 3 amazing daughters (and one son on the way!)
+- Mother to 3 amazing daughters and one happy little guy born Sept of 22!
 - Hobbies (when I have time 😅):
     - Lifestyle and family photography
     - Woodworking and DIY projects around the house